YDY1227/cihi-health-data-project/README.md

-# CIHI Health Data Analytics Project
+# Health Data Analytics Project

-This project uses open data from the Canadian Institute for Health Information (CIHI) to explore trends in healthcare system performance.
+This project uses open data from the Canadian Health Information to explore trends in healthcare system performance.
 The goal is to showcase skills in:

 - SQL (data extraction and transformation)
 - Power BI (interactive dashboards)